camgsab99/CSCI4120_Group15/README.md

 5. A window with a line plot should appear

 # End Results
-From our testing, the Ks in the beginning are more accurate typically and they become less accurate as they near 20.
-Here is a picture of a line plot's average Ks through 5 runs.
+From our testing, the K's are pretty random until around 14 through 19 they become about 0.967.
+Here is a picture of our line plot's average Ks through 5 runs.

 <img width="1430" alt="KNN Average" src="https://user-images.githubusercontent.com/94388598/190517945-c4219110-b1bb-429a-870c-5b8ee7700a33.png">